tasxatzial/2048-game/README.md

   * `gridBooleanFnName`: The function name in [GridBoolean.js](src/js/gameModel/GridBoolean.js).
 Specifies a two dimensional boolean array that represents the rows of the board.
 A value of 1 indicates that the corresponding cell is enabled and can accept tiles, while a value of 0 indicates a disabled cell where tiles cannot occupy or slide through.
 Disabled cells will display as squares with black background and a white border.
   * `mergeAll`: `false` if we want only two tiles to merge, else `true`.
 When `true`, the tile closest to the edge in the slide direction will be compared against each of the other tiles.

-  **Note**: Do not create a grid with only one row or column, as this will cause text overflow issues when the grid overlay is shown.
+  **Note**: Do not create a grid with only one row or column, as this will cause text overflow issues when the end game overlay is shown.

 * `initialTiles`: An array of initial tiles.
 Each tile should be an object with the following required keys:
   * `row`: Row of the tile.